parse-community/docs/_includes/flutter/queries.md

 }
 ```

-if you want to find objects that match one of several queries, you can use `QueryBuilder.or` method to construct a query that is an OR of the queries passed in.
+If you want to find objects that match one of several queries, you can use the `QueryBuilder.or` method to construct a query that is an OR of the queries passed in.
 For instance if you want to find players who either have a lot of wins or a few wins, you can do:

 ```dart
 ParseObject playerObject = ParseObject("Player");